 Don’t be discouraged.

-There are options out there similar to the ones I have covered earlier, such as private universities and going to poly after A levels.
+There are options out there similar to the ones I have covered earlier, such as PEIs and going to poly after A levels.

 But if you’re keen to give it another shot, you have the possibility of retaking A levels.
 This will not be an easy option, of course.
 There are people who actually failed A levels twice.
 To be able to score better than your first attempt, you must do things differently.
 Apart from studying harder, you should consider hiring private A level tutors, such as those with SmileTutor for one-on-one lessons.